 The problem is that it's tough to deliver posts that make an impact every week.

-If you are anything like me, you probably hit the wall of a blank page with the title "social media post ideas" at least once a week whilst having a tight deadline.
+If you are anything like me, you probably hit the wall of a blank page with the title 'social media post ideas' at least once a week whilst having a tight deadline.
+Social media is so important for inbound marketing — so what's can you do?

 There are many reasons why I love content repurposing, the primary reasons being: